Cost-Effective Eco-Friendly Tips

 It may seem like being green and eco-friendly can be both difficult and costly, but it doesn’t have to be.
-In honor of Earth Day, here are some simple ways I’ve found around the web to be eco-friendly without breaking the bank.
+In honor of Earth Day, here are some simple eco-friendly tips I’ve found around the web live a green lifestyle without breaking the bank.

 1. Unplug appliances